yupengyanguncc/yupeng.GitHub.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Life is a journal.
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is Yupeng Yang.
+I am a student in University of North Carolina at Charlotte advised by [Wenhao Luo](https://webpages.charlotte.edu/wluo4/).
+Prior to this, I received MS degree from Embry–Riddle Aeronautical University.

-- I rock a great mustache
+- I like hiking and cooking.
-- I'm extremely loyal to my family

-What else do you need?

-### My story
+### Research Interests

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+I am interested in robotics, control theory and multi-agent systems.